Seagate/halon/Examples/COMMENTARY.md

                                             - (avgDeadTime' ^ 2) }

-The definitive example of composability is the following example which is a simplified, high-level model of the event flow through a reactive network which processes messages from nodes in a high-availability cluster.
+The definitive example of composability is the following demonstration of a simplified, high-level model of the event flow through a reactive network which processes messages from nodes in a high-availability cluster.